-- Changes to improve access to doors, stairs, toilet, changing facilities, and consideration of the impact of signs, colour schemes and colour contrast, lighting, heating etc. - Changes outside of the school/setting building e.g. provision of disabled parking etc. - Management and organisation issues such as maintenance of lights, fire alarms appropriate to those with hearing impairments etc. - Increased access to and maintenance of, auxiliary aids, ICT apparatus such as computer hardware/software. - Improvement to the acoustic environment that might include installation of soundfields/hearing loop systems. - Improvements of storage implications for wheelchairs and other mobility devises.
+- Changes to improve access to doors, stairs, toilet, changing facilities, and consideration of the impact of signs, colour schemes and colour contrast, lighting, heating etc. - Changes outside of the school building e.g. provision of disabled parking etc. - Management and organisation issues such as maintenance of lights, fire alarms appropriate to those with hearing impairments etc.

-Application and progress on capital funding for major access works funded by the Schools Access Initiative through the Local Authority, and details on schools funds delegation to support targets such as provision of suitable floor coverings, furniture and layout of the playgrounds.
+- Increased access to and maintenance of, auxiliary aids, ICT apparatus such as computer hardware/software. - Improvement to the acoustic environment that might include installation of soundfields/hearing loop systems. - Provision of sensory areas and / or quiet spaces for neurodivergent pupils and those with mental health issues such as anxiety disorders. - Improvements of storage implications for wheelchairs and other mobility devises. - Application and progress on capital funding for major access works funded by the Schools Access Initiative through the Local Authority, and details on school funds delegation to support targets such as provision of suitable floor coverings, furniture and layout of the playgrounds.

 Taking into consideration the aims of the school's accessibility plan, the Governing Body will prioritise areas for development, linked to the needs of pupils and staff.
-These will be included in the whole school development plan, when appropriate and monitored at least annually.
+These will be included in the whole school development plan, when appropriate, and monitored at least annually.
 The Health and Safety and Building subcommittee will report annually to the Governing Body.

-8.3 Improving the delivery to disabled pupils of information that is provided in writing for pupils who are disabled
+8.3 Improving delivery of information that is provided in writing for disabled pupils

-Hayton School will strive to:
+We will strive to:

-- produce all school/setting literature at the correct font size to help visually impaired students; - investigate alternative ways of providing access to information, software and activities; - investigate ways of communicating effectively with disabled parents and carers and other disabled adult users of the site.
+- produce all school literature at the correct font size to help visually impaired students; - investigate alternative ways of providing access to information, software and activities; - investigate ways of communicating effectively with disabled parents and carers and other disabled adult users of the site.

 The school plans to improve the delivery of written information to pupils, staff, parents and visitors with disabilities.
-Examples might include handouts, timetables, textbooks and information about the school/setting and school events.
-The information should be made available in various preferred formats within a reasonable time frame.
+Examples include handouts, timetables, textbooks and information about the school and school events.
+The information will be made available in various preferred formats within a reasonable time frame.
 The school will make itself aware of local services, including those provided through the LA, for providing information in alternative formats when required or requested.

-The School leadership team, along with relevant committees of governing body will prepare an information plan consistent with the aims and objectives of the accessibility plan and will monitor the plan and report on it to the full governing body.
+The school leadership team, along with relevant committees of governing body will prepare an information plan consistent with the aims and objectives of the accessibility plan and will monitor the plan and report on it to the full governing body.